EricBCal/destroytheworld/README.md

 # Destroy The World
-I want to build an app that effectively destroys the world (develops tutorial)
+I want to build an app that effectively destroys the world (devslopes tutorial)